fmerlung/interview-shop/README.md

 A small application exposing an api of products, orders and clients using Node.js + Express and PostgreSQL

 # How to run
-Install Docker, then from the root of the project run "docker compose up".
+Install Docker, then from the root of the project run "docker compose up". \
-From this point on the api of the shop app is exposed.
+From this point on the api of the shop app is exposed. \
+A list of http requests used during testing can be found in the api_test.http file.

 # API Documentation